zeekus/textfiles/pschism_build_document_with_spack.md

 Copyright (C) 1985-2022 Intel Corporation.
 All rights reserved.
 ```

-# Step 13: Build the software stack.
+### Step 12: Build the software stack that is required to run pschism.
+---
-   - mpi %oneapi@2021.7.1 - is external on AWS
+   - mpi %oneapi@2021.7.1 - is external on AWS previously built this.
    - netcdf-fortran@4.5.4 may needs intel classic compiler
    - depends on hdf5+fortran+hl
    - depends on intel-mpi with external libfabric [ aws specific ]